 Fifteen non-governmental organizations denounce the worsening of the humanitarian crisis in Cuba following the energy collapse.

-"This scenario had been warned by experts and civil society due to the irresponsibility and ineffectiveness of the State," the organizations emphasized.
+"This scenario had been warned about by experts and civil society due to the irresponsibility and ineffectiveness of the State," the organizations emphasized.

 A group of fifteen non-governmental organizations (NGOs), both Cuban and international, has issued an alert about the humanitarian crisis in Cuba, which they claim has been dramatically worsened following the recent collapse of the energy system on the island.